Sheldon School: John Coles

-In 1896, under the provisions of the Technical and Industrial Institutions Act (1892), the Borough of Chippenham established the Chippenham and District County School, subsequently known as the Chippenham County Secondary School for Boys and Girls, with Tuck as the first headmaster (he would remain in this post until 1939).
+In 1896, under the provisions of the Technical and Industrial Institutions Act 1892 (55 & 56 Vict. c.
+29), the Borough of Chippenham established the Chippenham and District County School, subsequently known as the Chippenham County Secondary School for Boys and Girls, with Tuck as the first headmaster (he would remain in this post until 1939).
 The first Chair of Governors was former mayor Alderman John Coles.

 The premises were still No. 21 London Road and the Jubilee Institute.
 As the tenancy of the private venture school was to end on 25 March 1896, the Town Council paid Cruikshank £10 for the desks, books and goodwill of his school.
 Boys were drawn from three elementary schools in Chippenham: the British, National and St. Paul's Schools.
 In addition, twelve boys had previously attended the private grammar school.
 Others were from other private schools in Chippenham, Corsham, Devizes, Calne and surrounding villages.
 39 boys aged 11 to 16 were on the admission register from 13 April 1896.
 The curriculum included Latin, French, Science, History, Geography, Grammar, Book-keeping, Shorthand, Arithmetic, Writing, Geometry and Freehand Drawing.

 In September 1898, a girls' school was established, against some opposition, in the Temperance Hall, Foghamshire.
 22 girls were admitted at opening, from the schools of Mrs Parry (Market Place), Miss Alexander (Monkton Hill), Mrs White (Marshfield Road), from private tuition and from local National and British schools.